-Note: Surgery appears to be just plain stupidity for almost every bent penis condition.
-It costs thousands of dollars and
+Note: Surgery appears to be unnecessary for almost every bent penis condition because of the success of penis traction therapy.
+Surgery costs thousands of dollars and

-the very possible adverse side effects of penis surgery are horrendous.
+the very possible adverse side effects of penis surgery can be horrendous.

-Why would any sane and informed man risk all that when, clinically proven, straightening with a simple medically approved traction device will do the job in a more effective and safer way?
+Why would any sane and informed man risk all that when, clinically proven, straightening with a simple medically approved traction device will do the job in a more effective and, more importantly, much safer way?

-The only effective medically approved method for straightening a bent penis (other than dangerous surgeries) is correct traction.
-Penis injections won't do it.
+The only effective medically approved method for straightening a bent penis (other than dangerous surgeries and Xiaflex® injections) is PTT: Penis Traction Therapy.
+Other penis injections won't do it.
 Furthermore: correct penile traction is so effective that it is now recommended by doctors in 29 countries.